dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 The following new features and enhancements are available in this update.

+### Upgraded Cipher Scheme

+The cipher scheme for all encrypted data in the system (such as Database/LDAP passwords, Private Keys etc.) has been enhanced to use PBKDF2 (Password based key derivation function 2) with more secure parameters.
+This reduces vulnerability to brute force attacks.

+The new cipher scheme is backwards compatible with the old cipher scheme.
+The new cipher scheme will be able to decrypt data which was encrypted in the old cipher scheme.

+The entity store will be re-encrypted as part of the upgrade process.
+For more information, see [Upgrade Steps](docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/index.html)

+The Key property store will not be re-encrypted.
+Therefore, to make use of the new more secure cipher scheme for the key property store data, run the run the KPS Admin Re-encrypt command.
+For more information see, [KPS Admin Re-Encrypt](docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command/index.html)

+**Please Note:** Depending on data volumes, the re-encryption operation can take some time.
+During this time, the KPS is in Admin mode.
+Therefore, this action should only be undertaken during a maintenance window.

+### Passphrase Policy Enforcement

+A new passphrase policy and 2 new end-points to manage that passphrase policy were introduced in the January release.

+* GET /topology/passphrasepolicy
+* PUT /topology/passphrasepolicy

+The passphrase policy ships by default as ***disabled***.
+To enable, call the PUT /topology/passphrasepolicy end-point.

+As of the March release, once the passphrase policy is ***enabled***, we are enforcing that policy when the node manager or their group passphrases are changed via:

+* managedomin script
+* PUT /deployment/passphrase/nodemanager/{serviceID}
+* PUT /deployment/passphrase/group/{groupID}

+With a suitably strict passphrase policy enabled, the user will no longer be able to select extremely weak passphrases such as 'password’ or ‘1234’ etc.

 ### Critical header parameter (“crit”)

 A “crit” header was added to the JWT Verify filter in Policy Studio.
 This allows you to add a “crit” header list to the filter, and the JWT token being processed in the filter is then validated against this list.